SergioFigue/the-critics-critique/README.md

 The Critics Critique is a **NLP based app** consisting in two scripts.
 In first place, a secondary script fetch five different websites looking for video games reviews.
 Then, the main script apply a sentiment analysis powered by a pre-treained BERT multilengual model, return a score based on wording and let you visualize results through an interactive dashboard.

+The original idea comes from a personal feeling by the author and many others in the video games press industry.
+But also, from what we see in international review aggregators.

 ## Technologies

 The Critics Critique was develoed on python 3.7 and requires popular libraries: requests and beautiful soup for web scraping; pandas and transformers by hugging face (AutoTokenizer, AutoModelForSequenceClassificationby nlptown) for data manipulation, cleaning and sentiment classification; and seaborn, plotly express and streamlit for visualization and reporting.